shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ![Dev configuration selectable in Shotgun Desktop](./images/dev-configuration.png)

-{% include info title="Note" content="Make sure they have access to see your app code too, otherwise the app will not load." %}
+{% include info title="Note" content="Make sure they have access to see your app code as well, otherwise the app will not load." %}

 ## Part 6 - Preparing your first release

-Toolkit supports git (http://git-scm.com/) out of the box.
-If you haven't already, we recommend that you start using source control to make sure that changes are tracked.
-Toolkit git repos need to contain just a single app -- basically your git repo should have the same structure as the starter app repository where you got the original code from.
-The rest of this document assumes that are familiar with git, have it set up on your machine, and have already pushed your first commit to your repository.

 In [part three](#part-3---adding-the-app-to-your-config) you set up your dev configuration to use a dev descriptor to point to your app.
-For released software, we want to ensure that things are versioned so that they can be upgraded safely and easily.
+For released software, you will want to ensure that your app can be accessed by all users, and that things are versioned so that they can be upgraded safely and easily.

 All Toolkit's built-in apps uses the Toolkit app store to track updates and releases, and they will have a location tag that looks something like this:

 ```yaml